6. Scripting¶

 checked or marked sample for the given key/query.
 The same rules apply as

-instruction with respect to finding (or not) the matching
+for the check instruction with respect to finding (or not) the matching

 topic sample.